 DSW students who decide they need to alter their registration need to first consult with the DSW Program Director.
 It is not recommended that DSW student add courses beyond the curriculum plan developed for all students.
-Add/drop forms can be found at: regchange.pdf (llu.edu)
+Please contact Doreen Flores at doflores@llu.edu to assist with this process.